un-nubivago/flowstone/README.md

 "allowCustomGenerators": false // disabled by default
 ```

-With this feature, one can define custom generators through datapacks.
+With this feature enabled, one can define custom generators through datapacks.

 <details>
 <summary>Example</summary>